 - People who enter their credit card order for a trial, usually convert to paid subscribers.

-Of course you’ll never know what works until you test, so I encourage you to come up with at least 12 offers to test.
+Of course you’ll never know what works until you test, so we encourage you to come up with at least 12 offers to test.
 We recommend testing for four weeks across all web and email sources, and then analyze your results and move to the next offer.
-Twelve offers for most publishers could take up to a year, but I guarantee you’ll see an improvement in revenue for your efforts.
+Twelve offers for most publishers could take up to a year, but we guarantee you’ll see an improvement in revenue for your efforts.

 Over the past two decades, we’ve guided more than 300 niche publishers through the process of transforming themselves from legacy print publishers into multiplatform operations that often dominate their industry niche and generate operating margins that surpass those created by their legacy print business.
 Learn more about how we can help you apply these strategies to your publishing business by scheduling a FREE consultation today.